Dir Zhang Shichuan, China 1937

 Dir Zhang Yuan, China 2000

-The film begins by travelling back in time with the marriage of two divorcees, each with a daughter of their own.
+A story of forgiveness, Seventeen Years begins by travelling back in time with the marriage of two divorcees, each with a daughter of their own.
 The children, Xiaolan and Xiaoqin, constantly squabble, leading to an incident where Xiaolan hits her stepsister over the head, only for Xiaoqin to collapse and die.
 Guilt-ridden, young Xiaolan is sentenced to jail, only to return seventeen years later (now played by Li Bingbing in her big-screen debut) on compassionate leave for Chinese New Year and in search of her parents’ forgiveness.
 A truly moving piece of cinema.

 Dir Raymond Yip Wai-Man, China 2010